 A great way to do this is by monitoring the campaign’s engagement right from the very beginning.

-Tracking the changes of the volume of your brand mentions before, during, and after the campaign can give you an idea of what’s working and what is not.
+Tracking changes in the volume of your brand’s mentions before, during, and after the campaign can give you an idea of what’s working and what is not.